Ballarat Health Services returns children's paintings

 The collection of nursery rhyme paintings, by 1920s artists the Henderson brothers, were given back to CAFS on Monday after a 50-year loan to Ballarat Health Services.
 Read More

 The children nursery rhyme paintings at first thought they were a gift to Ballarat Orphanage for the Toddlers Block built in 1928 , One of the Henderson Bro's from Ballarat painted the collection of paintings they adorn the walls of the dinning, playroom and dormitory for many years.
-Around the late 60's the orphanage needed to find a new home for the paintings they were given to the Ballarat Base Hospital as it was known back then as a gift and have been adorning the walls in the children's ward for many years.
+Around the early 70's the orphanage needed to find a new home for the paintings they were given to the Ballarat Base Hospital as it was known back then as a gift and have been adorning the walls in the children's ward for many years.

 As part of the 150th year Commemoration Ballarat Health Services on the 23rd of February 2015 held a function to return the collection of paintings to Cafs (Child & Family Services Ballarat) for past residents and the local Community to enjoy .